 “For I have not shunned to declare unto you all the counsel of God” (Acts 20:27).

 He didn’t weigh his message by practical considerations, as to whether it would offend someone he wanted to impress or close doors of ministry or reduce the size of his crowd.

-Paul even solemnly commissioned Timothy to keep the New Testament commands “without spot,” which refers to the “small” things (1 Timothy 6:13-14).
+Paul even solemnly commissioned Timothy to keep the New Testament commandments “without spot,” which refers to “small” things (1 Timothy 6:13-14).

-Every preacher is commanded to preach the Word, all of the Word, in season and out of season, no matter what happens, no matter how popular or unpopular it is, no matter who is offended or what doors it closes.
+Every preacher is commanded to preach the Word, all of the Word, in season and out of season, no matter what happens, no matter how popular or unpopular it is, no matter who is offended, no matter what doors it closes.

 “Preach the word; be instant in season, out of season; reprove, rebuke, exhort with all longsuffering and doctrine” (2 Timothy 4:2).

 The churches desperately need courageous, faithful preachers, not pragmatic politicians.

 May each preacher pray, “Lord God, help me not be a pragmatist or a politician.
 Help me be faithful to you and to your holy Word.
 While multitudes have been willing to rot in prison cells, to be torn asunder, and to be burned, woe unto me if I am not willing to bear whatever offense or cost comes for being faithful to the truth in a compromising hour.”